tungbq/devops-project/projects/terraform-free-vpn-on-aws/README.md

 ## 1-Overview

-- This project help us launch a Open VPN server on AWS
+- This project help you launch your own Open VPN server on AWS

 ## 2-Prerequisite